ImageMagick/Usage-Markdown/formats/index.md

 The biggest problem with the above is that it would only work if you happened to know exactly what color the background, or background pattern your image will be used on.
 If you don't know all is not lost.

-As you saw above, threshold does not work well for a image with a very large area of transparency, such as a fuzzy shadow.
+As you saw above, threshold does not work well for an image with a very large area of transparency, such as a fuzzy shadow.
 But another technique known as dithering can, and does NOT require knowledge of the background it will be used on.

 Basically dithering limits the transparency to on/off values, creating an effect of semi-transparency over a larger area using a pattern if pixels.